swup/astro/README.md

 for more on integrations.

 ## Limitations

-The swup integration does not give you control over how the script is loaded or initialized.
-If you require this control, consider [installing and using swup manually](https://swup.js.org/getting-started/installation/).

 **It is not currently possible to add custom plugins or hooks when using this component.** If you need this level of granularity, consider following [the manual swup setup](https://swup.js.org/getting-started/installation/) instead: